gwagsi/inapp_kyc/README.md

-# inapp_flutter_kyc
+# feyins_flutter_kyc
-The inapp_flutter_kyc package is a powerful and easy-to-use plugin that brings essential Know Your Customer (KYC) functionalities to your Flutter applications.
+The feyins_flutter_kyc package is a powerful and easy-to-use plugin that brings essential Know Your Customer (KYC) functionalities to your Flutter applications.
 ## Features

 ### Liveness Detection: